XNORIGC/florrio-i18n/README.md

 ### Numbers
 - `{0}` Will print raw
 - `{0:tooltip}` Will be print in tooltip form (like 2.2k)
+- `{0:time}` Will be print as a time.
+Assumes number is in seconds.
+It'll transform into something like `X seconds` or `3 hours` for larger numbers.
 - `{0:timeLeft}` Will be print as a "time left" timestamp.
 Assumes number is in seconds.
 It'll transform into something like `in X seconds` or `in 3 hours` for larger numbers.
+- `{0:tooltipTime}` Will be print as a time.
+Assumes number is in seconds.
+It'll transform into something like `X seconds` or `3 hours` for larger numbers.
+It will also display decimals, such as 0.7 seconds, 5.4 seconds, etc.
+- `{0:1orN}` Will print either 1 or N, depending on the value of the number.

 ### String
 - `{0}` Will print in escaped form (< will turn into &amp;lt;, > will turn into &amp;gt;, etc.).
 This is mostly used when printing player names or other user text, to prevent them from using colors